THE DOVER WAR MEMORIAL PROJECT

 Admiral Harvey pub, by Simon Chambers

-At the inquest her father Stephen William Wall of 27 Union Road, formerly an agricultural worker at Guston where Lucy had been born, said he had identified the body.
+Mrs Wall died in 1905, and at Lucy's inquest, her father, widower, of 27 Union Road and formerly of 21 Prospect Place, said he had identified the body of his daughter.
 Mrs Jane Sutton, who was a widow living at 20 Paul's Place, said "I was standing on a table in the back bedroom looking at the German aeroplanes.
 I saw the deceased standing at the back door and she shouted "Are they Germans?" and I replied "Oh yes!"
 She came outside the door a little bit further to watch them.
 I said "You had better go further back inside" as the guns were getting louder and louder.
 At that moment something came down and blew me off the table on to the bed and I lost myself for ten minutes.
 When I woke up I was covered with glass.
 The flame was something dreadful.
 The bomb burst ten yards away from me.
 I was only bruised and scratched a bit.
-Afterwards I saw them taking the poor girl away on a stretcher"
+Afterwards I saw them taking the poor girl away on a stretcher".

-Mr Rogers the landlord said that the girl was by herself in the house his wife having gone to London.
-The only living thing in the house was a dog that had a piece of bomb in its paw and he took that out the previous night
+Mr Frank Rogers, the landlord, said that the girl was by herself in the house, his wife having gone to London.
+The only living thing in the house was a dog that had a piece of bomb in its paw and he took that out the previous night.

-Lucy was buried at Guston churchyard with the cortege leaving from the Duke of York's School lodge house which was the home of her sister
+Lucy was buried at Guston churchyard with the cortège leaving from the Duke of York's School lodge house, the home of her sister.
+Lucy's grave is now not locatable.

 Post Script: A pear tree at the rear of the Admiral Harvey was blasted by the bomb; its leaves withered and the pears fell off.
 But by October it was budding again and even in bloom.
 An observer remarked, "the tree didn't mean to be beaten by the Hun!"

-Note: Mr and Mrs Rogers were later to lose their only son Charles in World War II and three months later Mr Rogers was also killed.
-The following licensees Mr and Mrs Harper also lost their only son, Cyril
+Note: Mr and Mrs Rogers were later to lose their only son Charles Rogers in World War II and three months later Frank Rogers was also killed.
+Ivy Victoria Laura née Ashby, Mrs Rogers' daughter with her first husband, Albert Ashby, lost her husband, William Ferry Raper, on 31 May 1915.
+They had been married just a year before, on 29 April 1915, at St Paul's church, Dover.
+The succeeding licensees, Mr and Mrs Harper, also lost their only son, Cyril Harper.

 Wood, D. E.

-garage, Folkestone RoadDorothy Eleanor Wood was attending Miss Pilcher's shorthand and typewriting class on the ground floor of the house of Mr Smith at 10 Folkestone Road.
-She lived at 9 Alfred Road and had just begun duties as a typist at the Town Clerk's office
+garage, Folkestone RoadDorothy Eleanor Wood had just begun duties as a typist at the Town Clerk's office, and was attending Miss Pilcher's shorthand and typewriting class on the ground floor of the house of Mr Smith at 10 Folkestone Road.
+She lived at 9 Alfred Road and was the daughter of Henry Wood, a carpenter born at Malling, Kent, and his wife Lilly, from Brighton.

 On 24 September 1917 the siren sounded for an air raid warning.
-The ladies put up the wooden shutters inside the windows to prevent the glass injuring them should there be a near hit from a bomb.
+The ladies in Miss Pilcher's class put up the wooden shutters inside the windows to prevent the glass injuring them should there be a near hit from a bomb.
 They then continued with their lesson

 Her father had been informed she was hurt and believed her injuries serious.
 She was taken to hospital while heavy bombing was continuing.
 However Miss Wood had told the hospital they need not "bother as she was not hurt much".
 Sadly she deteriorated and died at four o' clock in the morning of Tuesday 2 October